-The late 1990s and early 2000s also saw the emergence and rise of a new type of establishment in Hongdae that many of those loyal to the live music scene in the area viewed with contempt: one dance club after another would open, playing Hip Hop, Techno and other forms of dance music, and attracting rather new types of people to the area just as well.
-Suddenly, "there was an increased clustering of people engaged not only in fine arts and music, but also in film, publication, design, advertisement, and internet development" (Lee 2004:70), who would necessarily leave an imprint on the neighborhood just as well.
+The late 1990s and early 2000s also saw the emergence and rise of a new type of establishment in Hongdae that many of those loval to the live music scene in the area viewed with contempt: one dance club after another opened, playing Hip Hop, Techno and other forms of dance music, and attracting new types of people to the area.
+Suddenly, "there was an increased clustering of people engaged not only in fine arts and music, but also in film, publication, design, advertisement, and internet development" (Lee 2004:70), who necessarily left an imprint on the neighborhood just as well.
 But most importantly, the opening of these new clubs made Hongdae decidedly sexier in the eyes of many: while the traditional "night club" usually meant an expensive establishment for businessmen and other wealthier types to enjoy the company of young women who had to be paid more or less generously for their time and attention, these new types of clubs usually asked for relatively little cover charge, had no female "entertainers" working, and generally left it to the visitors themselves to create a racy atmosphere.
 The widespread notion that short-lived sexual adventures free of charge can easily be attained in the clubs in Hongdae is crucially linked with its club scene.
-Many of the young men and women whom I met in Hongdae - who would otherwise thoroughly pledge alliance with the homegrown music scene - sought out the clubs on occasions nevertheless, and at times would not keep their reasons for it a secret either.
-"It's easy enough to score", Myung-jin, a 22year-old graffiti artist, lays his cards on the table.
-Even though he lives in Hongdae together with 225 another friend, he prefers to just have sex with his random new acquaintances right at the clubs where he picks them up - after all, there's always a staircase, empty washroom or roof top to be found nearby.
+Many of the young men and women whom I met in Hongdae - many of whom would thoroughly pledge alliance with the homegrown music scene - frequented the dance clubs on occasions nevertheless, and at times would not keep their reasons for it a secret either.
+"It's easy enough to score with girls", Myung-jin, a 22-yearold graffiti artist, lays his cards on the table.
+Even though he lives in Hongdae together with another friend, he prefers to just have sex with his random new acquaintances right at the clubs where he picks them up, as there is always a staircase, empty washroom or roof top to be found nearby.

 Besides such sexual benefits that can be gained from frequenting the clubs, many of those who typically prefer the live music venues like to sneer at the electronic club scene's expansion into "their" neighborhood.
-After all, the emergence of the club scene and its more well-off visitors has rung in the slow demise of the live music scene that eventually saw itself pushed toward the margins on their own turf.
+After all, the emergence of the club scene and its more well-off visitors has set off the slow demise of the live music scene that eventually saw itself pushed toward the margins on its own turf.
 As one journalist in an article written for Kyeonghyang Daily in (Nov.
-16 2006) points out rather succinctly:
+16 2006) points out succinctly:

 While the Hong-dae clubs in the 1990s were places of experiment providing young people with various genres of music, currently they have become places for 'one night stand[s]'...
-Rock pushed away by Dance and Money . . ..
+Rock pushed away by Dance and Money....
 Hwang Ee Guy (33), a member of modern rock band called EQ Maniac, told me in a street pub, "I'm afraid whether we can continue our performance.
 Audiences are very few.
 We once played music in front of just 10 people.
 But, we had quite many today."
 Yet, his voice was buried under a blaring hip-hop sound from a near-by dance club.
 (Cho 2008:49)